DaveMcMartin/anki-image2card/README.md

 - [ ] Add local audio generation
 - [ ] Add support for OpenAI
 - [ ] Add support for DeepSeek
+- [ ] Switch from Tesseract to PaddleOCR

 ## Contributing